 NETS apologises for 'any hurt' caused by controversial E-Pay ad

-SINGAPORE: Financial services firm NETS has apologised for a recent advertisement of its electronic payments app E-Pay, which drew a backlash online for its stereotypical portrayals of the different races in Singapore.
+SINGAPORE: Financial services firm NETS has apologised for a recent advertisement of its electronic payments campaign E-Pay, which drew a backlash online for its stereotypical portrayals of the different races in Singapore.

 "NETS would like to apologise for any hurt that its campaign has caused," the company said in a statement on Thursday (Aug 1).